lcarlier/EasyMock/README.md

 ./EasyMockGenerate [OPTIONS...]

 OPTIONS are:
 	-i <header>                    Input header file.
 	-o <directory>                 Output directory.
 	--cwd <directory>              Change to the directory passed on this parameter before running the parser.
 	--mock-only <function>         Mock only the function specified in this parameter.
 	--generate-types               Generate the used type instead of including the original header.
 	                               When using this option, the original header (i.e. the header given to -i) doesn't need to be used when compiling the mock.
 	                               The generated functions signature will not contain any function attribute unless the --generate-attribute option is used.
 	                               Can be used several times.
 	--generate-attribute           Generate the function attribute if the function has been declared with it.
 	                               E.G. if a function has been declared with the format attribute, give the parameter "--generate-attribute format" will generate the code __attribute__((format(x, y, z))) where x, y and z are the parameters given to the format attribute.
 	                               Can be used several times.
+	--ignore-field-generation-of   Ignore the field generation of the given struct or union type.
+	                               Consider using this option if mocking some types takes too much time.
+	                               The list is given to the parser which ignores the reporting the fields of the given types.
 	-h, --help                     Print usage.
 ```

 As stated in the help, the parameters not recognised by EasyMock will be passed